expresspigeon/blog/src/content/kb/transactional/transactional-attachments.md

-# Send a message with attachment
+# Sending a Message with an Attachment

 > POST https://api.expresspigeon.com/messages

-## Request parameters
+## Request Parameters

 Request parameters are the same as when sending a [single message](#send-a-single-transactional-email) without attachments.